doug-martin/nestjs-query/documentation/docs/typeorm/services.md

 ---
-title: TypeormQueryService
+title: TypeOrmQueryService
 ---

-The `TypeormQueryService` is an implementation of the `QueryService` from the `core` package.
+The `TypeOrmQueryService` is an implementation of the `QueryService` from the `core` package.

 All examples assume the following [entity](https://typeorm.io/#/entities).